 This webinar looks behind the scenes to establish if the currently used “prop-tech” actually serves the most critical part of the property equation: the tenant and how to increase retention.
 What do General Managers think?
 How do software developers tackle the future?
 Can asset managers and investors create a competitive edge?
 Will developers demand a different approach from the prop tech providers?

-Furthermore, the panel reviewed and commented on the use of online portals: how strategic is its implementation for larger entities, how customer needs require a balance with corporate aims and what are the few “must-haves” for any building.
+Furthermore, the panel reviewed and commented on the use of online portals: how strategic its implementation is for larger entities, how customer needs require a balance with corporate aims, and what the few “must-haves” are for any building.